Generic Name: diclofenac sodium

 Measure transaminases (ALT and AST) periodically in patients receiving long-term therapy with diclofenac, because severe hepatotoxicity may develop without a prodrome of distinguishing symptoms.
 The optimum times for making the first and subsequent transaminase measurements are not known.
 Based on clinical trial data and postmarketing experiences, monitor transaminases within 4 to 8 weeks after initiating treatment with diclofenac.
 However, severe hepatic reactions can occur at any time during treatment with diclofenac.
 If abnormal liver tests persist or worsen, if clinical signs and/or symptoms consistent with liver disease develop, or if systemic manifestations occur (e.g., eosinophilia, rash, abdominal pain, diarrhea, dark urine, etc.), discontinue Pennsaid immediately.

 To minimize the potential risk for an adverse liver-related event in patients treated with Pennsaid, use the lowest effective dose for the shortest duration possible.
-Exercise caution when prescribing Pennsaid with concomitant drugs that are known to be potentially hepatotoxic (e.g., acetaminophen, certain antibiotics, antiepileptics).
-Caution patients to avoid taking unprescribed acetaminophen while using Pennsaid.
+When prescribing Pennsaid with concomitant drugs that are known to be potentially hepatotoxic (e.g., acetaminophen, certain antibiotics, antiepileptics), monitor patients for signs of hepatic injury.
+Instruct patients to avoid taking unprescribed acetaminophen while using Pennsaid.

 NSAIDs, including diclofenac, can lead to new onset or worsening of preexisting hypertension, either of which may contribute to the increased incidence of CV events.
-Use NSAIDs, including Pennsaid, with caution in patients with hypertension.
-Monitor blood pressure (BP) closely during the initiation of NSAID treatment and throughout the course of therapy.
+When prescribing Pennsaid for patients with hypertension, monitor blood pressure (BP) closely, especially during the initiation of NSAID treatment as well as throughout the course of therapy.

 Patients taking ACE-inhibitors, thiazides or loop diuretics may have impaired response to these therapies when taking NSAIDs.